revolunet/angular-google-analytics/README.md

         // or create a new pageview event with optional page title Analytics.trackPage('/video/detail/XXX', 'Video XXX');

+        // or create a new pageview event with optional page title, custom dimension and metric
+        // (analytics.js only)
+        Analytics.trackPage('/video/detail/XXX', 'Video XXX', {dimension15: 'My Custom Dimension', metric18: 8000});

         // create a new tracking event
         Analytics.trackEvent('video', 'play', 'django.mp4');

+        // create a new tracking event with optional value Analytics.trackEvent('video', 'play', 'django.mp4', 4);

+        // create a new tracking event with optional value and noninteraction flag Analytics.trackEvent('video', 'play', 'django.mp4', 4, true);

+        // create a new tracking event with optional value, noninteraction flag, and custom dimension and metric
+        // (analytics.js only)
+        Analytics.trackEvent('video', 'play', 'django.mp4', 4, true, {dimension15: 'My Custom Dimension', metric18: 8000});

         // tracking e-commerce
         // - create transaction